The recipe in Talend Data Preparation, just like any cooking recipe, is the list of preparation steps applied to your data.

 To edit your preparation, proceed as follows:

-- To disable only a specific recipe line, the third one for example, click the
+To disable a specific recipe line, the third one for example, click the green

 Because each preparation step is based on the previous one, disabling one recipe line also disables the following ones.